RedisLabs/redislabs-docs/content/rv/concepts/clustering.md

 ---
 While it is a design decision that Redis is a (mostly) single-threaded process and this does keep it extremely performant yet simple, there are times when clustering is advised.
-Redis Enterprise VPC, employs our Redis Enterprise technology to scale Redis databases on your behalf.
+Redis Cloud Pro employs our Redis Enterprise technology to scale Redis databases on your behalf.

-A Redis Enterprise VPC cluster is a set of managed Redis processes and cloud instances, with each process managing a subset of the database's keyspace.
+A Redis Cloud Pro cluster is a set of managed Redis processes and cloud instances, with each process managing a subset of the database's keyspace.
 This approach overcomes scaling challenges via horizontal scaling using multiple cores and multiple instance's resources.

-In a Redis Enterprise VPC cluster, the keyspace is partitioned into hash slots.
+In a Redis Cloud Pro cluster, the keyspace is partitioned into hash slots.
 At any given time a slot resides on and is managed by a single Redis server.
 An instance that belongs to a cluster can manage multiple slots.
 This division of the key space, a.k.a. sharding, is achieved by